Arkle

-Arkle (19 April 1957 – 31 May 1970) was an Irish Thoroughbred racehorse.
-A bay gelding by Archive out of Bright Cherry, he was the grandson of the unbeaten (in 14 races) flat racehorse and prepotent sire Nearco.
+Arkle (19 April 1957 – 31 May 1970) was an Irish-bred Thoroughbred racehorse.
+A bay gelding by Archive out of Bright Cherry, Arkle was the grandson of the unbeaten Flat racehorse and prepotent sire Nearco.
 Arkle was bred by Mary Baker of Malahow House, near Naul, County Dublin, and was born at Ballymacoll Stud, County Meath.
-He was owned by Anne Grosvenor, Duchess of Westminster, who named him after the mountain Arkle in Sutherland, Scotland, that bordered her Sutherland estate.
-Trained by Tom Dreaper at Greenogue, Kilsallaghan in County Meath, Ireland, he was ridden during his steeplechasing career by Pat Taaffe.
+He was owned by Anne Grosvenor, Duchess of Westminster, who named him after the mountain Arkle in Sutherland, Scotland, which bordered her Sutherland estate.
+Trained by Tom Dreaper at Greenogue, Kilsallaghan, in County Dublin, Arkle was ridden during his steeplechasing career by Pat Taaffe.

 Arkle won three Cheltenham Gold Cups and a number of other top races before his career was cut short by injury.
 At 212, his Timeform rating is the highest ever awarded to a steeplechaser.

 Early life

 Arkle, a bay colt with no white markings, was bred by Mary Baker, who kept a few mares on the family farm at Malahow, near Naul in County Dublin.
 His dam was Bright Cherry, who had won seven times over jumps.
 His sire was Archive, who, although the offspring of leading sire Nearco, had never won a race and stood at the modest fee of 48 guineas.
 Arkle was foaled at Ballymacoll Stud in County Meath on 19 April 1957.
 He was gelded as a yearling.

-In August 1960, the as yet unnamed gelding was sent to Goff's Bloodstock Sales in Ballsbridge, Dublin, where he was bought for 1,150 guineas by Tom Dreaper on behalf of the Duchess of Westminster.
+In August 1960, the yet unnamed gelding was sent to Goff's Bloodstock Sales in Ballsbridge, Dublin, where he was bought for 1,150 guineas by Tom Dreaper on behalf of the Duchess of Westminster.
 His new owner named him Arkle after a mountain overlooking her Scottish estate.
 After spending a year at Eaton Hall, the Westminster estate in Cheshire, Arkle returned to Ireland in August 1961 to go into training at Tom Dreaper's yard, Greenogue, at Kilsallaghan, north of Dublin.

 Racing career

 1961/1962 National Hunt season

 Arkle's first racecourse appearance was on 9 December 1961 at Mullingar, where he came third of seventeen in the Lough Ennel Plate, a bumper.
 It was a race for amateur riders, and he was ridden by the Hon.
 Mark Hely-Hutchinson, son of Lord Donoughmore (one of Dreaper's major owners).
 On St Stephen's Day 1961, Arkle ran in another bumper, at Leopardstown.
-Again ridden by Hely-Hutchinson, her came fourth of ten.
+Again ridden by Hely-Hutchinson, he came fourth of ten.